Komodo/komodo-website/src/pages/blog/2014-06/komodo-9-preview.html.md

 * **Startup** - we've managed to improve Komodo startup times by around 15%.

-* **Editor typing speed** - various editing features have been improved, which should be most noticable in larger files, especially HTML/XML.
+* **Editor typing speed** - various editing features have been improved, which should be most noticeable in larger files, especially HTML/XML.

 ### Add-on Changes